Other Exercises

 Oh, I'm right. - You're wrong.- I'm right

-My thinking is sound
+My is sound

 And I'll prove the world's round